didx-xyz/identity-service/docs/did-method-spec.md

 ### Revocation

 * A DDO entry can be revoked by doing modification/update call with an empty string as DDO.
+The registry provides a revoke utility method for this.